BordowyRydwan/c-sharp-algortihms/data_structures/array_binary_tree/README.md

 *In computer science, a binary tree is a tree data structure in which each node has at most two children, which are referred to as the left child and the right child.
 A recursive definition using just set theory notions is that a (non-empty) binary tree is a tuple (L, S, R), where L and R are binary trees or the empty set and S is a singleton set containing the root.
 Some authors allow the binary tree to be the empty set as well.* ~Wikipedia

+Sometimes it is useful to have a binary tree implemented by array, e.g. for implementing heaps.
+Existance of array implementation is possible because every node has limited number of children and children/parent nodes can be accessed easily.

 `T` is a generic type. `n` is amount of all of tree nodes.

 ## Constructors: